DIV-18-GUP-0102/Beginers-Scrapping/Readme.md

 - For `COMPLEX WORD COUNT` I not only had the Proper noun removed from word list but also had duplicity removed.

-- As mentioned in the instruction the `WORD COUNT` is calculated for the cleaned list of words.
+- The `WORD COUNT` is calculated for the cleaned list of words.

 - For `SYLLABLE PER WORD`, I again used the list with proper nouns removed, `filtered_words`.